Accounts to follow for homemade giftspiration and Christmas décor ideas

 Whether it’s handmade decorations, dried orange, and cranberry garlands, or beeswax candles, Lindsay of @thegirlinthepaper has you covered.
 As big a fan of Christmas as we at IMAGE HQ are, she begins her festive prep in early November and has plenty of easy-to-follow tutorials over on her Instagram page to help you in your crafty pursuits.
 It’s all very aesthetically pleasing, too.

 This one is probably for the more seasoned crafters amongst you as it calls for a Cricut machine, which is used to cut pieces of wood and other thick materials.
 These machines vary in price depending on what style/model you go for but they usually come in around the €150 mark.
-Alternatively, you can make this same gingerbread-esque village from paper or thicker card.
+If you’d still like to give this gingerbread-esque village a go, but don’t fancy forking out for a Cricut, you could try making it from paper or thicker card instead.

 Based over in Australia, Chantel Mila is a mum of two with a passion for styling, organising, and cleaning.
 A firm believer in the “work smarter not harder” mentality, she’s fond of a good hack and often shares the best ones she’s come across with followers over on her Instagram page.
 Her tips on wrapping are especially good and this how-to video will definitely come in very handy in the next few weeks.